luminus-framework/luminus/resources/md/guestbook.md

 The `db` namespace is used to define the model for the application and handle the persistence layer.

 * `core.clj` - used to house the functions for interacting with the database
+* `migrations.clj` - used to run the database migrations

 #### guestbook.routes